Skip to content

 New Jersey Historic Preservation Office

-This modernization coupled with the installation of 3 turbines in the late 1880’s laid the basis for a more productive mill operation.
-The mill was purchased by Ingersoll & Eames, and later made its way to William Childs in 1929 where the mill operated until 1941.
-Much of the 19th century mill equipment is still intact today.
+This modernization, coupled with the installation of 3 turbines in the late 1880s, laid the basis for a more productive mill operation.
+The mill was purchased by Ingersoll & Eames and later acquired by William Childs in 1929, where it operated until 1941.
+Much of the 19th-century mill equipment is still intact today.

 The “Grain House”

 Since the barn was used to store the army’s grain during the Revolutionary War, it is still known today as “The Grain House.”
 As the war moved south, quiet once again settled over the mill.
-The actual barn was built by Henry Southard.
-His daughter, Phebe, married a Peapack miller, Frederick Van Dorn where the name changed and is known today as the Van Dorn Mill.
+Henry Southard built the actual barn.
+His daughter, Phebe, married Frederick Van Dorn, a miller from Peapack, where the name changed and is known today as the Van Dorn Mill.

-William Childs focused on the grain house and his Revolutionary era hamlet because it was noted William almost bankrupt the corporate restaurant business by introducing a vegan menu to the restaurant chain.
+William Childs focused on the grain house and his Revolutionary-era hamlet because it was noted that he almost bankrupted the corporate restaurant business by introducing a vegan menu to the restaurant chain.
 The board decided Childs was not fit to run the company and was forced out.
-So, William turned his focus on his Franklin Corners project, restoring the Grain House barn and converting it to an inn and restaurant and moving it across the street to where it stands today.
+So, William turned his focus to his Franklin Corners project, restoring the Grain House barn and converting it into an inn and restaurant, and relocating it across the street to its current location.
 Rather than gut the inside, however, Childs chose to preserve the classic old structure’s unique spirit through a painstaking restoration.
 Not a beam was touched in the barn’s solid frame, and it remains to this day as it was more than two centuries ago.
 Only the functions of the subdivisions have changed.

 Franklin Corners / Willmere Farm Project

-The Franklin Corners properties passed through several hands in the ensuing years and gradually fell into disrepair, but in 1928 it received a surprising new lease on life.
+The Franklin Corners properties passed through several hands in the ensuing years and gradually fell into disrepair, but in 1928, it received a surprising new lease on life.
 Famous restaurateur William Childs saw intriguing possibilities in the barn standing near the old mill.
-Accordingly the estate devolved to Marguerite J McMurtry and the two sons of her sister Anna D. Childs, three heirs to the family willed the 100 acre farm to William Childs (a brother of Luther Childs) of Bernards Township by their deed on September 19,1927, reciting the deed of 1st April 1867, to Willmere Farm Inc., of Jersey City, by deed of 27 January 1928.
-This corporation remained as owner up until December 1958 and would amass over 3,300 acres along Morristown Road (Route 202).
+Accordingly the estate devolved to Marguerite J McMurtry and the two sons of her sister Anna D. Childs, three heirs to the family willed the 100 acre farm to William Childs (a brother of Luther Childs) of Bernards Township by their deed on September 19, 1927, reciting the deed of 1st April 1867, to Willmere Farm Inc., of Jersey City, by deed of 27 January 1928.
+This corporation remained the owner until December 1958 and amassed over 3,300 acres along Morristown Road (Route 202).

 “Williamsburg-Like” Ambitions

-William Childs started a project in 1930 to restore Franklin Corners, envisioning a small scale version of John D. Rockefeller’s “Williamsburg, VA” preserved hamlet and called it Willmere Farms.
-He was also inspired by Longfellow’s Wayside Inn in South Sudbury, MA that was noted in his book “Tales of a Wayside Inn.”
+William Childs started a project in 1930 to restore Franklin Corners, envisioning a small-scale version of John D. Rockefeller’s “Williamsburg, VA” preserved hamlet and called it Willmere Farms.
+He was also inspired by Longfellow’s Wayside Inn in Sudbury, MA, which was noted in his book “Tales of a Wayside Inn.”

 Click the interactive map to see the individual properties of what was Willmere Farms back in the 1930s